Most people want a longboard to cruise around the city or fly down steep hills at high speed.

 Boneless – Bend down and grab hold of your board.
 Now use one foot to jump into the air while keeping the other one on the board.

 I really don’t want to teach anyone to suck eggs, but you get the point right?
-You will be able to perform all the basic skateboarding tricks on a longboard along with most of the hard ones.
+You will be able to perform all the basic skateboarding tricks even on the best longboards for heavy riders along with most of the hard ones.
 It will just take you a long time to reach a high level if you’re a complete beginner.

 The Best Longboard Size For Tricks